xxpandora/nginx-proxy-manager/docs/advanced-config/README.md

 > Address family not supported by protocol

-The easy fix is to add a Docker environment variable to the Nginx Proxy Manager stack:
+The easy fix is to add a Docker environment variable to the PegaFlare WAF Manager stack:

 ```yml
     environment: